EarthScope/rover/docs/configuration.md

----
-title: ROVER Configuration
+# ROVER Configuration
-layout: default
----

-ROVER can be configured via a file or using command line parameters.
+ROVER can be configured via a file or by using command line parameters.
-The parameter names are the same in both cases.
+Parameter names are the same in both cases.

 ## File Configuration

-The default location for the configuration file is `~/rover/config` (the file `config` in the `rover` directory located in the user's home directory).
-This file is generated when ROVER is first used and can be reset with `rover make-config`.

-If a file in a different location is used, the location can be given with `-f` or `--file` on the command line:
+ROVER's configuation file, rover.config, is written to a user specified location upon the initialization of a rover data repository.
+ROVER repositories are intilized by running the command `rover init-repository /PATH/TO/DATAREPO`, a configuration file is automatically generated in the directory DATAREPO.
+The command `rover make-config` resets a rover.config.

+To use a configuration file external to the data repository, the `-f` or `--file` flag follwed by a path to the configuration file must be included when calling ROVER:

-    rover -f /some/where/config ...
+    rover -f /PATH/TO/rover.config

-Use a text editor to change parameter values in the file.
-A line starting with `#` is a comment.
+Use a text editor to change parameter values in the rover.config file.
+Lines starting with `#` are comments.

 ## Command Line Configuration

-The same parameters can also be specified on the command line.
-So, for example, th eparameter `temp-dir` in the configuration file could be specified as:
+Parameters can be directly specified on the command line.
+For example, the `temp-dir` parameter could be assigned when running ROVER.

     rover --temp-dir /tmp ...

-Note that the syntax for boolean parameters on teh command line is different to the file.
-They are simply given as flags, which can be negated by prefixing with `no`:
+Boolean parameters follow different syntax when assigned through the command prompt rather than a file.
+In the terminal, boolean paramters are interperted as flags, which can be negated by prefixing the parametrer's name with `no-`:

     rover --index ...